Skip to primary navigation Skip to content Skip to footer

 Most museums are open between 10AM to 6 or 7PM.
 And they usually close on Mondays or Tuesdays.
 Make sure to check before heading out.

-There are really interesting museums, but there are also many places that you can explore for free, like the beautiful Casa do Alentejo (where you can also snack on traditional products of this southern region of Portugal, at reasonable prices), the peaceful gardens of the Museu da Cidade – Palácio Pimenta, or the lovely Cinemateca Portuguesa, with its enchanting architecture, its café and bookstore, and its cinema theatre, where you can watch a movie for 3.20€ in a charming 19th century building.
+There are really interesting museums, but there are also many places that you can explore for free, like the beautiful Casa do Alentejo (where you can also snack on traditional products of this southern region of Portugal, at reasonable prices), the peaceful gardens of the Museu da Cidade – Palácio Pimenta, or the lovely Cinemateca Portuguesa, with its enchanting architecture, its café and bookstore, and its cinema theater, where you can watch a movie for 3.20€ in a charming 19th century building.

 Eating